This creamy red shishito pepper soup is the perfect soup for fall. You won’t believe that this flavorful soup is ready in under 30 minutes!

 How to make a Red Pepper soup:

 The first step is to blister the shishito peppers with onion and garlic.
 I love to do this in my cast iron skillet because it can get really hot.
-Use a cooking oil that can take high heat like avocado oil!
+Use a cooking oil that can take the high heat like avocado oil!

 (*Tip: Olive oil will get rancid when cooked at high temperatures so don’t use olive oil for this recipe!)